Maren Jensen

-Maren Kawehilani Jensen (born September 23, 1956) is an American former model and actress, best known for portraying Lieutenant Athena in the 1978–79 television series Battlestar Galactica.
+Maren Jensen is an American former model and actress, best known for portraying Lieutenant Athena in the 1978–79 television series Battlestar Galactica.
 Jensen also made guest appearances in several US television series, such as The Love Boat and Fantasy Island.

 Biography

-Maren Jensen was born in Arcadia, California, a native Hawaiian.
-Her father was a physician, and her mother was a secretary with the Los Angeles Zoo.
+Maren Kawehilani Jensen was born in Arcadia, California, and raised in Glendale.
+Her middle name (Kawehilani) means “the morning mist from heaven” in Hawaiian.
+Her father, Ralph Oscar Jensen, was a physician of Danish descent.
+Her mother, a native Hawaiian with distant English and French ancestry, worked as a secretary at the Los Angeles Zoo.
 She is a middle child, with an older brother, Dana, and a younger sister, Kathleen.
 Jensen attended Herbert Hoover High School from 1971 to 1974, and after graduating received a scholarship to attend UCLA, where she majored in Theater Arts and Law.
+She dropped out after her third year.

+Career

 While still in college, Jensen began a modeling career.
 She was featured on the covers of Vogue and Mademoiselle.
 A mutual friend introduced her to the agent Barbara Gale, who helped arrange two network commercials and a role in The Hardy Boys/Nancy Drew Mysteries in 1977.
-In 1978, Jensen starred in Battlestar Galactica in the role of Athena.
+From 1978 to 1979, Jensen starred in Battlestar Galactica in the role of Lieutenant Athena.
 She was featured on the cover of TV Guide in April 1979.
 Her last known role was in Wes Craven's 1981 horror film Deadly Blessing alongside Sharon Stone.
 Her career was cut short by illness, after she contracted Epstein-Barr Syndrome.
-In 1993 Maren co-founded Stila Cosmetics which became one of the best selling makeup brands in retailers like Sephora.
+In 1993, Jensen co-founded the cosmetics brand Stila with celebrity makeup artist Jeanine Lobell, which became one of the best selling makeup brands in retailers like Sephora.

 Jensen was a longtime companion of singer-songwriter Don Henley.
 In 1982, Henley released his first solo album, I Can't Stand Still, and dedicated it to her.
 She is credited for "Harmony Vocals" on the song "Johnny Can't Read," and is credited in the liner notes for having composed the piano intro and interlude on the song "A Month of Sundays" on Henley's 1984 album Building the Perfect Beast.
 She appeared in the video for Henley's song "Not Enough Love In the World" in 1985.
 Henley and Jensen were engaged, but they separated in 1986.
 Jensen helped Henley establish The Walden Woods Project in the early 1990s, an organization dedicated to protecting the Walden Woods area in Concord, Massachusetts from development.

+In 2020, Jensen co-founded with Laura Shoemaker the company Glow Beauty Fuel, a maker of beauty protein bars.